 The next part is to educate yourself on who you are as an individual.
 Having emotional intelligence will go a long way here.
 It will help you become aware of yourself and the way, in which, you treat others.
 You will also get a good understanding on what you need to make yourself happy and fulfilled as you grow older.

 We often seek out someone or something to define us and make us happy when all we really need to do is understand where the source of our happiness lay.
-It simply starts with being content and having a grateful heart.
-This removes the darkness of depression, bipolar and all of the other emotional battles that we endure in midlife, bringing in the light to gear us to achieve the peace, joy and happiness that we deserve (Isaiah 60:1).
+It simply starts with knowing there is someone higher than us out there (God); in addition, being content and having a grateful heart.
+This removes the darkness of depression, bipolar and all of the other emotional battles that we endure in midlife, bringing in the light to gear us to achieve the peace, joy and happiness that we all deserve (Isaiah 60:1).
 See our article on ‘controlling emotions’.